more power to ya!

 Years later, I’ll know when it was put in service.
 Always date your tubes.

 Install the 2 fuses in the rear panel sockets.

 Connect cables.
 See also my homebrew amp interface article.

 Plug it in already!
 I put in a dedicated 20 amp circuit for it. #12 AWG cable from breaker panel to 20-amp duplex receptacle.
 The -80B will draw about 12 amps at 120 volts at full output.
 It can be re-wired for 240, but with a dedicated circuit it should not be necessary (it wasn’t).
 If your outlet can run a 1500-watt space heater, it’ll run the -80B just fine on 120 volts, unless you have a very long wiring run.
-At greater than 50 feet, I’d switch it to 240.
+At greater than 50 feet, I’d either switch it to 240, or run #10 wire.